"Loading..."

 For the first in a series, we partnered with Jupiter Woods and welcomed artist Michelle Williams Gamaker to talk about her film The Bang Straws, which in 2020 was awarded the SCF Moving Image Award from the Stuart Croft Foundation and a ‘Herstories & Feminisms’ research and development grant from Jupiter Woods.
 Michelle talked with Carolina Ongaro and Katie Simpson from Jupiter Woods about their collaboration and the research and production process, discussing the importance of supporting artistic research and experimenting with ways of making this public.
 She then spoke with curator and researcher Annie Jael Kwan, exploring the film’s relationship with traditional Chinese art forms and tropes, the legacy of colonial filmmaking and cinematic practice, and how fictional activism and intercultural solidarity might operate as a methodology/lens for artists and organisers.

-A=A, in partnership with with Alchmey Film & Arts
+In partnership with with Alchemy Film & Arts

 Speakers: Panteha Abareshi, Rebecca Jane Arthur, Jennifer Martin, Hogan Seidel, Michael Pattison, Steven Eastwood.